wnordmann/sdk/docs/developers.md

 ## Introduction

-The Web SDK is based on EcmaScript 6 (ES6).
+The SDK is based on EcmaScript 6 (ES6).
 It uses babelify to translate to ES5.
 It is based on OpenLayers 3, React 15 and Flux.
 For the user interface, material-ui React components are used.
 See http://www.material-ui.com for more information.
 For internationalization, Yahoo's react-intl (v2) is used.